 1. Basílica de Nuestra Señora del Pilar

-Completed in 1754, Basílica de Nuestra Señora del Pilar (in short El Pilar Basilica) is Zaragoza’s most prominent landmarks.
+Completed in 1754, Basílica de Nuestra Señora del Pilar (in short El Pilar Basilica) is Zaragoza’s most prominent landmark.
 Standing next to the river, the multi-domed Cathedral in Baroque style was the first church devoted to honoring the Virgin Mary.
-It was ground broken in 1681 but was consecrated as early as the first or second century.
+It was groundbroken in 1681 but was consecrated as early as the first or second century.

 As guided, Saint James built a chapel around the column.
 It was followed by a series of expansions, resulting in today’s enormous basilica.
-The building is home to a number of artworks.
+The building is home to several artworks.
 Yet the most valuable (and holy) object is the statue of Our Lady of the Pillar, located in the Holy Chapel.